Scaffold Inspection Checklist

 OSHA Toolbox Talk: Scaffolding Checklist

-Use OSHA toolbox talk: scaffolding template to communicate the general requirements on safety precaution to all workers when using scaffolding.
-Use SafetyCulture (iAuditor) to confirm that these information were discussed and fully understood by the workers.
+Use OSHA toolbox talk: scaffolding template to communicate the general requirements on safety precautions to all workers when using scaffolding.